sib-swiss/NGS-introduction-training/docs/day1/server_login.md

     -rw-r--r--  1 geertvangeest  staff  0 Sep 21 13:38 new_file.txt
     ```

     In any of the user, group or other permissions, there is no `x` for execute.
-This means it is not executable
+This means it is not executable.

+    If you want to make a file executable:

+    ```sh
+    chmod u+x new_file.txt
+    ```

+    More on `chmod` and file permissions [here](https://www.howtogeek.com/437958/how-to-use-the-chmod-command-on-linux/).

 #### Redirection: `>` and `|`